Nar Phu Service Trek

 - Giant Rivers & Glacial Valleys

-Join BACKPACKER Magazine and Wildland Trekking on a life-list trek in Nepal and help with earthquake recovery efforts.
+Join BACKPACKER Magazine and Wildland Trekking on a life-list trek in Nepal and help with earthquake recovery and pandemic recovery efforts.
 BACKPACKER and Wildland Trekking are partnering to send multiple teams to Nepal in 2022 and beyond.
 We hope you will join us!

 - Join a BACKPACKER Ambassador and BACKPACKER readers on a special trip combining volunteer work and world-class trekking.

 - Support communities in need.
-After a 2015 earthquake devastated Nepal, thousands of schools and villages were damaged or destroyed.
+After a 2015 earthquake devastated Nepal, thousands of schools, health clinics and villages were damaged or destroyed.
 Long after the disaster faded from the news, the recovery efforts continue.
 The global pandemic has also created a new need for new health infrastructure.
 The health clinic we worked on in 2022 and 2023 is now complete!
 Our next project is in partnership with the same community in Kakani where we will spend a week helping to expand a school.
 Current classrooms accommodate up to 50 students.
 We will assist the community and local construction team in building new classrooms, as well as expanding the school’s ability to add 11th and 12th grade students for the first time — no skills required; training will be provided.

 - Trek through the world’s highest mountains on a 9-day journey on the little-known Nar Phu route in the Annapurna region, where we’ll visit remote villages and ancient monasteries.
 After the service project, we’ll spend a layover day in Kathmandu, then depart for the trek.